matthewjgoral/drum-journal/interface-design.md

 Limb
 Grace Note

-## Default note per instrument as above
+## Available options per instrument as above including default, can also add an option on the fly and it will be added to the
-SD
+SD Dynamics -all -_
+   Articulation #{drum, rimshot, cross-stick} -drum Limb #{R, L} -R
+   Grace
 HH
 ...